SCAUIOT/AMLD/README.md

 ### 3. Vehicle Speed Estimation

 After vehicle re-identification, the matched upstream and downstream magnetic responses are used for speed estimation.
-For two sensor nodes separated by a known distance \(D\), the vehicle speed is estimated according to the travel time between the two matched responses:
+For two sensor nodes separated by a known distance D, the vehicle speed is estimated according to the travel time between the two matched responses:

 **Estimated speed:  v̂ = D / Δt**

-where \(D\) is the distance between the upstream and downstream sensor nodes, and \(\Delta t\) is the corresponding travel-time difference of the matched vehicle.
+where D is the distance between the upstream and downstream sensor nodes, and Δt is the corresponding travel-time difference of the matched vehicle.

 Therefore, accurate cross-node vehicle re-identification enables the proposed AMLD framework to determine the vehicle travel time between the two sensor nodes and subsequently estimate its speed.